 Use Olympic lifts as the core lifts to design a basic program, including:

-- Power Cleans – Moving the barbell from the ground to your shoulders in one fluid motion.
+- Power Cleans – Moving the barbell from the ground to your shoulders fluidly.
 Start with a barbell in front of you on the floor.
-Grip the barbell with an overhand grip, wider than shoulder-width.
+Then, grip the barbell with an overhand grip, more expansive than shoulder-width.
 Bend your knees until your hips are parallel to the floor.
-Straighten your arms and legs as you explode upward and extend your body.
-Shrug your shoulders, pull the barbell up towards your chin, and keep the bar close to your body.
+Next, straighten your arms and legs as you explode upward and extend your body.
+Then, shrug your shoulders, pull the barbell up towards your chin, and keep the bar close to your body.
 Rotate your elbows as you get “under” the bar.
-Catch the bar at chest height with your elbows out in front of you and your knees slightly bent.
-Return to the start position and repeat.
+Next, catch the bar at chest height with your elbows out in front of you and your knees slightly bent.
+Finally, return to the start position and repeat.

 - Push Presses (Standing Military Press) – Starting from chest level, push a loaded barbell above your head.
 If done correctly, shoulder presses engage your entire body.
-Remove the barbell from a shoulder height rack using an overhand grip.
-Perform a partial squat and then explode upward from your knees and use this momentum to drive the barbell over your head.
-Pause at the top briefly and return to the start position, and repeat.
+First, remove the barbell from a shoulder height rack using an overhand grip.
+Next, perform a partial squat and then explode upward from your knees and use this momentum to drive the barbell over your head.
+Finally, pause briefly at the top, return to the start position, and repeat.